LaunchPlatform/bq/README.md

 ```

-To submit a task, you can either use `bg.models.Task` model object to construct the task object, insert into the
+To submit a task, you can either use `bq.models.Task` model object to construct the task object, insert into the
 database session and commit, or you can use the helper like this:

 ```python